Double Glazing & Conservatory Ombudsman Scheme

-The DGCOS (Double-Glazing & Conservatory Ombudsman Scheme) is an independent UK regulatory body, whose agenda includes vetting of suppliers, guaranteeing customer access to industry inspectors, and protecting members against unfounded complaints.
+The Double Glazing & Conservatory Ombudsman Scheme (DGCOS) is an independent UK regulatory body for the UK’s double glazing and conservatory industry.
+Its agenda includes vetting of suppliers, guaranteeing customer access to industry inspectors, and protecting members against unfounded complaints.
+It was established in 2010.

 Background

-The DGCOS, or Double-Glazing & Conservatory Ombudsman Scheme, was established in early 2010 to provide an independent regulatory body for UK’s double glazing and conservatory industry.

-The DGCOS was launched in May 2010 with the backing of consumer advocate Nick Ross – a former presenter of BBC's consumer programme Watchdog (TV series).

-The UK's double glazing and conservatory sector

-The Double Glazing and Conservatory Industry in the UK is large, with 14,000 window, door and conservatory companies operating.
+The double glazing and conservatory industry in the UK is large, with 14,000 window, door and conservatory companies operating.

 An investigation by consumer magazine Which? indicated that the UK's double glazing industry had a lack of transparency regarding prices, acknowledging the importance of the industry ensuring that all traders were reputable.

 Vetting standards

 DGCOS ensures all member businesses have gone through a 12-point vetting process which includes: